-A court of appeals may permit an appeal from an order granting or denying class-action certification under this rule if a petition for permission to appeal is filed with the circuit clerk within 14 days after the order is entered.
+A court of appeals may permit an appeal from an order granting or denying class-action certification under this rule, but not from an order under Rule 23(e)(1).
+A party must file a petition for permission to appeal with the circuit clerk within 14 days after the order is entered, or within 45 days after the order is entered if any party is the United States, a United States agency, or a United States officer or employee sued for an act or omission occurring in connection with duties performed on the United States' behalf.
 An appeal does not stay proceedings in the district court unless the district judge or the court of appeals so orders.

 Fed.
 R. Civ.
 P. 23(f).
 "Courts of appeals wield 'unfettered discretion' under Rule 23(f), akin to the discretion afforded circuit courts under § 1292(b)."
 Microsoft Corp. v.
 Baker, 137 S. Ct.
 1702, 1709 (2017) (quoting Advisory Committee Note on Rule 23(f)).
+Rule 23(f) is not subject to equitable tolling.
+See Nutraceutical Corp. v.
+Lambert, 139 S. Ct.
+710, 713 (2019).